Skip to content

 # Task 1: architect reviews the codebase

-terok task start myproj --preset review
+terok task run myproj --preset review

 # Task 2: team implements the feature

-terok task start myproj --preset team
+terok task run myproj --preset team

 # Task 3: solo agent writes docs

-terok task start myproj --preset solo
+terok task run myproj --preset solo

 Each task remembers its preset — terok task restart reuses it automatically.